 SOPHOMORE YEAR: NEUROBIOLOGY OF BEHAVIOR

 This course covers the topic central to all students in MBB tracks: the fundamentals of brain structure and function.
 These fundamentals will provide a common background knowledge important for all tracks.
 For example, for students in History and Science, it is important to understand theories of neuron and brain function in order to trace the development of these views.
 For students in Philosophy, it is important to have a realistic conception of how the brain actually works when, for example, discussing the relationship between mind and body.
 For students in Computer Science, it is important to understand how real neurons work in order to develop more biologically realistic computational models.
 For students in Psychology, it is important to understand behavior in terms of cellular function and anatomical circuitry to provide new insights on psychological theories.
 For Neuroscience, this course provides an initial view of cellular processes and systems which will be further developed in higher level courses.
 Even if the final focus of the concentration designed by individual students does not include biological experimentation, it is important that all students keep in mind the constraints of biological knowledge.

 Neuroscience 80, Neurobiology of Behavior

 An introduction to the ways in which the brain controls mental activities.
 The course covers the cells and signals that process and transmit information, and the ways in which neurons form circuits that change with experience.
 Topics include the neurobiology of perception, learning, memory, emotion, and neurologic disorders.
 This year we are combining interactive, didactic videos with "live" Tuesdays and Thursdays featuring guest lectures, hands-on demonstrations, and review sessions in addition to small discussion sections.
 Notes: The course is open to students with little formal training in biology.
-This course cannot be taken if Neuro 80 has already been taken.
-MCB 80 cannot be taken concurrently with Neuro 80.
-Course Requirements: Anti-Req: Cannot be taken for credit if MCB 81 or NEURO 80 already complete.
+Only Neuro 80 or MCB 80 can be taken, not both.